Ovation Explains Link Between Steroid Use and Male Fertility

 Testosterone use is appropriate only when prescribed and administered under physician supervision.
 It is important to note that muscle-building steroids should never be used.
 If a man has a low testosterone level, a physician may prescribe testosterone, but this approach will also drastically lower his sperm count.
 Physicians may prescribe hormone-regulating medications that do not affect family-building potential while creating normal testosterone levels.

-If you have been taking steroid supplements, contact us to find out how to recover your fertility.
+If you have been taking steroid supplements, contact an Ovation physician to find out how to recover your fertility.